Hackingzone/airgeddon/README.md

 - Auto-update.
 Script checks for newer version if possible.

 #Requirements
-Bash version 4.2 or later needed.<br/>
+Bash version 4.2 or later needed.

 Tested on these compatible Linux distros:<br/>
 *-Kali 2.0, 2016.1, 2016.2 and arm versions (Raspberry Pi)*<br/>